 Deployments

-Set up deployments by creating an application and selecting your method of deployment.
+Set up deployments by creating an application and selecting your source.

-Deployments are used as the data source of Deployments Insights, which provides visibility into the frequency and quality of deployments:
+Deployments are used as the data source of DORA metrics, which provide visibility into the frequency and quality of deployments:

 Deployment frequency & total count of deployments